 Students have the right to appeal the decision of the Scholarship and Financial Aid Office.

-Students will be informed about the decisions of Committee within five working days via e-mail.
+Students will be informed about the decisions of Committee within ten working days via e-mail.